Why You Should Go to China to Find Your Next Product Even If You’re a Total Beginner

 • Real designers

-This can save you 10–40% on the cost of your product.
+This alone can save you 10–40% per unit, instantly improving your margins.

-Your profit margin jumps higher than your gym instructor wants you to
+Your profit jumps higher than your gym instructor wants you to.

 Scams hate bright lights.